 With its laid back atmosphere, blue-collar history and funky, inclusive vibe, Cumberland is anything but ordinary.
 It’s no wonder that so many artists and musicians have flocked to the Village, ready to share their talents with the community.
 Highlights include the annual Cumberland Wild music festival, Woodstove Festival, Cascadia Poetry Festival, and Winterfaire, as well as packed live music shows at the Waverley Hotel.

 Colourful heritage buildings and false fronts dot the streets, signifying Cumberland’s willingness to embrace its storied history.
 A bustling coal mining community from 1889 to 1966, it saw mining entrepreneurs and their families stream in from across Canada, the US, Europe, China, and Japan.
 The children and grandchildren of the families who built Cumberland play a large role in keeping its history alive.

 The residents of Cumberland are an eclectic and inclusive mix, and they have one important thing in common: their pride in the place they call home.
-They prove it by showing up to community events like the May Day parade and the weekly Farmers’ Market in droves.
+They prove it by showing up to community events like the annual Victoria Day celebration and the weekly Farmers’ Market in droves.
 On a slow day, you’ll find packed local cafés, bustling parents’ meetings at the school, and standing room only on the brewery patio.

 Community for Cumberland means more than just people.
 It’s about taking a holistic approach to living with our surroundings, including sustainable business practices and growth.
 The Cumberland Community Forest Society is a prime example of what a community can achieve when it works together.
-To date, the grassroots organization has purchased 110 hectares of forest and placed it under a conservation covenant to ensure its future protection.
+To date, the grassroots organization has purchased 500 acres of surrounding forest and placed it under a conservation covenant to ensure its future protection.

 Small Village Feel